First-Year Engineering Design Day

-The Freshman Engineering Design Day (FEDD) is an end-of-semester opportunity for first-year engineering student teams to showcase their design projects and compete for award medals.
-The projects are part of the E 101 - Introduction to Engineering class and allow students to put core design concepts into practice during their first semester while learning how to work successfully in a design team.
+First-Year Engineering Design Day (FEDD) is an end-of-year opportunity for first-year engineering student teams to showcase their design projects and compete for awards.
+The projects are completed as part of the E 101 - Introduction to Engineering and Problem Solving course and allow students to put core design concepts into practice during their first year while learning how to work successfully in a design team.

 Morning Session: 9-11:30 a.m.